samkasman/kompress/README.md

 ## Usage

-1. Launch the application
+1. Launch the application (500x500 fixed window)
-2. Click anywhere to select media files (PNG, JPG, MOV, MP4, WAV, MP3, AAC, FLAC, M4A, OGG, WMA)
+2. **Select files**: Click anywhere or drag and drop media files onto the window
-3. Files will automatically be compressed
+3. Files will automatically be compressed in the background
+4. View progress in the file list (shows up to 6 files, scrolls for more)
-4. Adjust compression settings via the settings icon in the top-right corner
+5. Adjust compression settings via the settings icon (⚙️) in the top-right corner
+6. View console logs via the terminal icon (⌘) in the top-right corner
+7. Press `Escape` to close any open drawers
-5. Output files appear in the same directory as the source
+8. Output files appear in the same directory as the source with `-compressed` suffix

+**Settings persist** between sessions - your quality/CRF/bitrate preferences are saved automatically.

 ## File Conversion